Robin Hood

 The total runtime of Robin Hood is 133 minutes (2h 13m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, Robin Hood stands as a challenging project for the creators.
-It remains an essential piece of the 1922 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Robin Hood is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1922 cinematic calendar.

 Frequently Asked Questions